 I believe it was over my genitalia.
 I don’t think it went inside my pants.

-According to The Telegraph, the woman is one of three alleged victims to testify against Travis at the Southwark Crown Court on Tuesday.
+According to The Telegraph, the woman was one of three alleged victims to testify against Travis at the Southwark Crown Court last year.

 Here she spoke about how getting out of the door became her ‘complete focus’: